FedST: Secure Federated Shapelet Transformation for Time Series Classification: Basic Protocol

 \subsection{Bottleneck Analysis}

-As discussed in Section~\ref{protocol_discussion}, $\Pi_{FedSS-B}$ is secure and effective to enable federated shapelet search.
+As discussed in Sec.~\ref{protocol_discussion}, $\Pi_{FedSS-B}$ is secure and effective \zyw{in enabling the} federated shapelet search.
 However, the basic protocol has expensive time cost in the FL setting for both \textit{distance computation} and \textit{quality measurement} steps, which bottleneck the efficiency of the protocol.
-Two major reasons are as below.
+Two \zyw{main} reasons are as \zyw{follows}.

-\textbf{\textit{Reason I. Heavy Communication Overhead.}} As discussed in Section~\ref{protocol_discussion}, $\Pi_{FedSS-B}$ takes $O(|\mathcal{SC}|\cdot MN^2)$ and $O(|\mathcal{SC}\cdot|M^2)$ expensive interactive operations to compute the distance and measure the quality for all candidates, which dominate in the complexity.
-Therefore, {the efficiency of $\Pi_{FedSS-B}$ is bottlenecked by the first two steps, i.e., distance computation and quality measurement.}
+{ \textbf{\textit{Reason I. Heavy Communication Overhead.}} As discussed in Sec.~\ref{protocol_discussion}, $\Pi_{FedSS-B}$ takes $O(|\mathcal{SC}|\cdot MN^2)$ and $O(|\mathcal{SC}\cdot|M^2)$ expensive interactive operations to compute the distance and measure the quality for all candidates, which dominate the complexity.
+Therefore, {the efficiency of $\Pi_{FedSS-B}$ is bottlenecked by the first two steps, i.e., distance computation and quality measurement.} }

-\textbf{\textit{Reason II.
-Failure of Acceleration Techniques.}} Even using only local computation, repeatedly computing the distance and quality for all candidates are time-consuming~\cite{ye2011time}.
-To tackle this, existing studies propose pruning strategies for acceleration~\cite{mueen2011logical,keogh2006lb_keogh,ye2011time,rakthanmanon2012searching}.
+{ \textbf{\textit{Reason II.
+Failure of Acceleration Techniques.}} Even using only local computation, repeatedly computing the distance and quality for all candidates \zyw{is} time-consuming~\cite{ye2011time}.
+To \zyw{address} this, existing studies propose pruning strategies for acceleration~\cite{mueen2011logical,keogh2006lb_keogh,ye2011time,rakthanmanon2012searching}.
 Unfortunately, {the pruning techniques are inevitably \textit{data-dependent}, which violates the security of Definition~\ref{definition:security} that requires the federated computation oblivious.} Thus, we have to abandon these acceleration strategies in the FL setting.
-We show the security issue in Theorem~\ref{theorem:distance_pruning_security} and Theorem~\ref{theorem:IG_pruning_security}.
+We show the security issue in Theorem~\ref{theorem:distance_pruning_security} and Theorem~\ref{theorem:IG_pruning_security}. }